brutella/hkcam/README.md

 <img alt="Desk mount" src="_img/enclosure-desk.jpg?raw=true" width="320" />
 <img alt="Wall mount" src="_img/enclosure-wall.jpg?raw=true" width="320" />

-I've also designed an enclsoure for the Raspberry Pi Zero W and standard camera module.
+I've also designed an enclosure for the Raspberry Pi Zero W and standard camera module.
 You can use a stand to put the camera on a desk, or combine it with brackets of the [Articulating Raspberry Pi Camera Mount](https://www.prusaprinters.org/prints/3407-articulating-raspberry-pi-camera-mount-for-prusa-m) to mount it on a wall.
 The 3D-printed parts are available as STL files [here](https://github.com/brutella/hkcam/tree/master/enclosure).

 This enclosure is not waterproof and should not be used outside.
-Instead you should use an [ELP 1080P camera](https://de.aliexpress.com/item/4000562253329.html) and connect it via USB to a Raspberry Pi.
+Instead, you should use an [ELP 1080P camera](https://de.aliexpress.com/item/4000562253329.html) and connect it via USB to a Raspberry Pi.

 <!-- #### Pre-configured Raspbian  Image